MOLECULAR BIOLOGY AND GENETICS - GENES AND THEIR FUNCTION - 2022/3

 Thus, the summative assessment for this module consists of:

-· A 90 minute MCQ exam comprising 100 questions (5 choices, one correct answer) covering material across the entire module
+· A 90 minute online MCQ exam comprising 100 questions (5 choices, one correct answer) covering material across the entire module.
+The exam can be taken at your choice within a 4-hour time slot.

 · One practical report submitted for assessment approximately 2 weeks after completion of the experiments.